Create content for Facebook

 - Video files can be up to 1GB in size and 20 minutes in duration.
-The video duration has a hard limit and videos that are even a fraction of a second over the time limit cannot be uploaded to the channels.
+The video duration has a hard limit, so you can’t upload videos with a fraction of a second over the time limit.

 - There are no character limitations for Facebook posts.